xutiantony/xutiantony/README.md

 # 👨‍💼 Tony Xu - Data Analytics & Strategy Expert 🚀

 ## 🌟 About Me
 Hello!
 I'm Tony, a dynamic and results-driven data analytics professional with a solid foundation in both economics and mathematical sciences.
-I'm currently enhancing my expertise with a Master's in Management in Analytics at McGill University, set to graduate in August 2024.
+I'm currently enhancing my expertise with a Master's in Management in Analytics at McGill University, set to graduate in Dec 2024.

 ### 🎓 Education
 - **Bachelor's Degree in Economics and Mathematical Sciences** - Carnegie Mellon University